ForestH11/cPlusPlusPractice/README.md

 I Wrote this software to gain a greater understanding of C++ syntax, and to practice writing in C++

-TODO
-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}
+TODO Create a video of my software

 [Software Demo Video](#)